TonioGela/blog/content/testing-typelevel-toolkit.md

 ```
 {%end%}

 In this way the `test` sbt command will always run a `publishLocal` of the jvm flavor of the toolkit artifact.
 The project then needed to be set to **not publish its** artifact and to have some dependencies added to actually write the tests.
-The `scala-cli` dependency needed some trickery to use the Scala 3 artifact (the only one published) in Scala 2.13 as well.
+The `scala-cli` dependency needed some trickery (`.cross(CrossVersion.for2_13Use3)`) to use the Scala 3 artifact, the only one published, in Scala 2.13 as well.

 {% codeBlock(title="build.sbt") %}
 ```scala